haingoctu/LinkedList_Strings_Project_2015/README.md

 # LinkedList_Strings_Project_2015
 Linked List Project

+View this README in txt form for correct formatting.

 In this project, you will use linked lists to represent strings.
 You will implement functions that manipulate these linked lists to transmute the strings they represent.
 In doing so, you will master the craft